 Happy National Poetry Month!
 To celebrate, we pulled together our best stories about poetry with free links to poems from contemporary and classic American poets.

-Plath published only two poetry collections, The Colossus and Other Poems and Ariel, and in her short life became one of the most influential poets of her time.
+Sylvia Plath was born on October 27, 1932, and became in her short life one of the most influential poets of the era.

 MORE LIKE THIS?
 SIGN UP FOR OUR WEEKLY NEWSLETTER